clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 In other news:
 - There's a small new bugfix release of clojure-mode (see https://github.com/clojure-emacs/clojure-mode/blob/master/CHANGELOG.md#5161-2023-06-26)
 - There are also new releases of orchard and cider-nrepl
-- We're working on some improvements for refactor-nrepl and enrich-classpath
+- We're working on some improvements for refactor-nrepl and enrich-classpath<br>

 ---